xbze3/Health-Center-DBMS/README.md

 ### Purpose:

-The application allows users to interact with a web interface for various functionalities, with data stored in a MySQL database.
+The application allows users to interact with Health Center Database Management System, with data stored in a MySQL database.
 The backend handles the business logic and serves data to the frontend via an API.

 ## Tech Stack